alvarogarcia7/blog_source/content/blog/2016-12-14-misunderstanding-reduce-hof.markdown

 Note: this is a special case, where the elements are not altered by the `reduce`.
 Can be seen as the identity element for `reduce`.

-This same behaviour can be reproduce with a `map`:
+This same behaviour can be reproduced with a `map`:

 ```javascript
 > let identity = function (x) { return x; };